 How to Find Your Windows System Information?

 Even though Windows 11 succeeded Windows 10, they have slightly different frameworks.
-As a result, one method of finding something on version 11 may not work on version 10, and vice versa.
+As a result, one method of finding something on one OS version may not work on another, and vice versa.

 However, most of the operations are the same.
 Thus, the following ways of finding Windows system info on Windows 11 are also valid for Windows 10.